 8.2 Historic Properties

-§ 300-5.6 Historic properties.

 Properties containing historic structures are an important resource to the Town of Medfield, providing a direct connection with the Town's past and contributing to the Town's character.

 A. Purpose.
 The purpose of this Historic Properties Section is to preserve historic structures as defined herein by providing a regulatory process to enable a property owner to increase the productive use of the property.

-B. Definitions.
-RELOCATED TO SECTION 2

-C. Specially permitted use or uses.
+D. Specially permitted use or uses.
 The Board of Appeals, upon application, may issue a special permit to the owner of an historic property for any use or combination of uses listed in the Table of Use Regulations; the decision whether or not to grant a special permit under this Section is entirely within the Board's discretion; the Board shall not be required to issue a special permit, even if it is able to make the required findings to support granting a permit.

-D. Procedure.
+E. Procedure.

-(1) Generally, the requirements set out in § 300-14.10 for special permits by the Board of Appeals shall apply to this Section.
+(1) Generally, the requirements set out in § 300- 11.5.1 for special permits by the Board of Appeals shall apply to this Section.

-(2) In addition to the application requirements contained in § 300-14.10A, applicant shall submit the following:
+(2) In addition to the application requirements contained in § 300-11.5.1.A, applicant shall submit the following:

 (a) Historic documentation, including an historic survey prepared by a qualified professional.